 When you hire a lawyer to provide a limited legal service, you’re hiring the lawyer to perform a specific task or to do just a part of your case.
 Limited scope legal services occur when a lawyer performs discrete tasks for a client, and the client handles other matters that, in a full-service retainer, would form part of the services the lawyer would provide.
 In these circumstances, the lawyer takes responsibility for only those discrete steps or tasks in a case with the client retaining responsibility for the remainder.

 There are many different types of service that can be provided in a limited scope capacity in the family law context.
-Counsel might, for example, be retained only to provide:
+Counsel might, for example, be retained only to:

-- giving an opinion about a legal problem or how it can potentially be resolved;
+- give an opinion about a legal problem or how it can potentially be resolved;

-- going to court with you for a particular step in a case, such as at a case conference or a motion;
+- go to court with the client for a particular step in a case, such as at a case conference or a motion;

-- giving an opinion regarding a draft agreement; or
+- give an opinion regarding a draft agreement; or

-- legal research for a particular stage of the case.
+- do research about a particular stage of the case.